John Soane: Antiquities, medieval and non-western objects

 Between 1794 and 1824 Soane remodelled and extended the house into two neighbouring properties – partly to experiment with architectural ideas, and partly to house his growing collection of antiquities and architectural salvage.
 As his practice prospered, Soane was able to collect objects worthy of the British Museum, including the Sarcophagus of Seti I in 1824.

-After the Seti sarcophagus arrived at his house in March 1825, Soane held a three-day party, to which 890 people were invited, the basement where the sarcophagus was housed was lit by over one hundred lamps and candelabra, refreshments were laid on and the exterior of the house was hung with lamps.
-Among the guests were the Prime Minister Robert Jenkinson, 2nd Earl of Liverpool, and his wife; Robert Peel, Prince Augustus Frederick, Duke of Sussex, Samuel Taylor Coleridge, J.M.W.
-Turner, Sir Thomas Lawrence, Charles Long, 1st Baron Farnborough, Benjamin Haydon as well as many foreign dignitaries.
+After the Seti sarcophagus arrived at his house in March 1825, Soane held a three-day party, to which 890 people were invited.
+The basement where the sarcophagus was housed was lit by over one hundred lamps and candelabra, refreshments were laid on and the exterior of the house was hung with lamps.
+Among the guests were the Prime Minister Robert Jenkinson, 2nd Earl of Liverpool, and his wife; Robert Peel, Prince Augustus Frederick, Duke of Sussex, Samuel Taylor Coleridge, J. M. W. Turner, Sir Thomas Lawrence, Charles Long, 1st Baron Farnborough, Benjamin Haydon as well as many foreign dignitaries.

-He also bought Greek and Roman bronzes, cinerary urns, fragments of Roman mosaics, Greek vases many displayed above the bookcases in the library, Greek and Roman busts, heads from statues and fragments of sculpture and architectural decoration, examples of Roman glass.
+He also bought Greek and Roman bronzes, cinerary urns, fragments of Roman mosaics, Greek vases (many displayed above the bookcases in the library), Greek and Roman busts, heads from statues and fragments of sculpture and architectural decoration, and examples of Roman glass.
 Medieval objects include: architectural fragments, tiles and stained glass.
 Soane acquired 18th century Chinese ceramics as well as Peruvian pottery.
 Soane also purchased four Indian ivory chairs and a table.

 Sculpture

 Francis Leggatt Chantrey carved a white marble bust of Soane.
 Soane acquired Sir Richard Westmacott's plaster model for Nymph unclasping her Zone and the plaster model of John Flaxman's memorial sculpture of William Pitt the Younger.
 Of the ancient sculptures, a miniature copy of the famous sculpture of Diana of Ephesus is one of the most important in the collection.
 After the death of his teacher Henry Holland, Soane bought part of his collection of ancient marble fragments of architectural decoration.
-He also acquired Plastercasts of famous antique sculptures include.
+He also acquired plaster casts of famous antique sculptures.

 Paintings and drawings

-Soane's paintings include: four works by Canaletto and paintings by Hogarth: the eight canvases of the A Rake's Progress the four canvases of the Humours of an Election.
+Soane's paintings include four works by Canaletto and paintings by Hogarth: the eight canvases of the A Rake's Progress and the four canvases of the Humours of an Election.
 Soane acquired three works by his friend J. M. W. Turner.
-Thomas Lawrence painted a three quarter length portrait of Soane, that hangs over the Dining Room fireplace.
+Thomas Lawrence painted a three quarter length portrait of Soane that hangs over the Dining Room fireplace.
 Soane acquired 15 drawings by Giovanni Battista Piranesi.
 A sketch of Soane's wife by Soane's friend John Flaxman is framed and displayed in the museum.